Last updated on May 11th, 2019

 Thanks for reading Snixy Kitchen!
 To stay up on what’s coming out of my kitchen, follow me on Facebook, Instagram, Twitter, Bloglovin’, or Pinterest, or subscribe via e-mail to get new recipes right to your inbox.

-- 1 cup creamy peanut butter (I use creamy Skippy to make mine)
+- 1 cup creamy peanut butter (I use creamy Skippy)

 - 1 cup dark brown sugar